 Transference of skills matches the medical professional’s skill level with the difficulty of the problem.
 Whereas previously, certain skills were only taught to highly-trained, expensive personnel, now more affordable providers are given the skills.

-This also has the effect of promoting a more collaborative culture within the healthcare system.
-Teaching other professionals how to improve daily practices achieves cost reductions and enhanced quality.
+This also has the effect of promoting a more collaborative culture within the healthcare industry.
+Teaching other health professionals how to improve daily practices achieves cost reductions and enhanced patient outcomes.

 Examples of disruptive innovations in healthcare

-These are a few of the common disruptive innovations in healthcare that are poised to develop in significant ways in the near future:
+These are a few of the common disruptive innovations in healthcare that are poised to develop health systems in significant ways in the near future:

 Internet of Things